spacepy/spacepy/Doc/source/configuration.rst

   :py:func:`~spacepy.toolbox.update` will download from the URL if requested.
   The default should almost always be acceptable.

+support_notice
+  True to display a notice on import if not a release version of SpacePy (default); False to omit.
+Those regularly installing from git instead of a release may want to set this to False.

 user_agent
   User Agent for network access.
 If this is set, :func:`~spacepy.toolbox.update` will use this User Agent string on all